 Originally posted at: http://allaboutalpha.com/blog/2012/09/24/the-future-of-the-uk-economy

-The pace and ferocity of the global economic crisis has left the UK, along with the majority of developed economies, wounded.
+The pace and ferocity of the global economic crisis have left the UK, along with the majority of developed economies, wounded.
 Businesses and consumers are suffering, and the government- even with ever more existentially large pools of liquidity- are seemingly unable to revive the economy into growth.
-The country is heavily burden with debt.
+The country is heavily burdened with debt.
 The Guardian in January 2012 reported that, “…total public sector net debt (excluding the impact of the 2008 banking bailouts) rose to £1.004tn in December, the highest since records began in 1993 and equivalent to 64.2% of GDP (up from 59.4% a year ago)…..”
 The ECB also notes that the UK’s gross external debts are now well over 400% of GDP (over US$9 trillion).